6 min. to read.

 The Garden of Gethsemane is that point of release for Jesus.
 The pressure is building.
 Judas has already gone to get Jesus’ enemies.
 He only has a few more minutes where he can make choices that alter his future circumstances.
 He could call together all his followers in Jerusalem and make a show of force.
 He could leave town and get to safety if he hurries.
 What does he do?
 He sits in the pressure, feeling the sorrow, perhaps even the fear.
 He asks his friends to stay with him.
 He tells God that he doesn’t want to go through with it.

 In this vulnerable and painful moment, we witness the human and Divine struggle.
 Jesus says, “I don’t want to go through this.
 Take this cup away!”
 That’s a normal, natural, human response to pain.
 Our desire to survive and thrive causes us to recoil from threats to our safety.
 We were made for life!
-Yet, the path of pain that lies ahead for Jesus serves the greater good.
-It is a loving rescue for those trapped in darkness.
+Yet, the path of pain that lies ahead for Jesus serves others.
 His pain will change everything.
 While he is reacting to the anticipation of pain coming, he is also accepting and trusting.
 Human nature and its ego say, “We must protect ourselves at any cost.”
 The Divine nature always acts in love, so Jesus can say, “Yet, not what I will, but what you will.”

 The human drive to survive and avoid pain is normal, even for Jesus.
 The response of other-centered co-suffering love, which calls us to enter into pain and death for others, is Divine.
 In the garden, we see these two motives in contention.
 Ultimately, Jesus chooses the path of acceptance.